joachimda/modbus-to-x/README.md

 ### Prerequisites
 - Modbus-to-X hardware (v0.2 alpha or later) and Modbus RTU devices wired to the RS-485 terminals.
 - 4.5–40 VDC field power (buck input validated in the current design) and a USB-to-UART adapter if not using OTA uploads.
 - Development host with Python 3, [PlatformIO Core](https://platformio.org/install/cli), and a working `git` toolchain.
-Required Python build dependencies are installed automatically by `scripts/install_build_deps.py` when PlatformIO runs.【F:software/modbus-to-mqtt/scripts/install_build_deps.py†L1-L32】
+Required Python build dependencies are installed automatically by `scripts/install_build_deps.py` when PlatformIO runs.

 ### Build and Flash
 1. Clone the repository and enter the firmware workspace: